MaxPrehoda/svelte-saas-boilerplate/README.md

     - Does not include database backups.
 The frugal among you could hook up pgdump backups on lambda/S3 for a few cents per month.
     - Will auto-pause your database when not in use for 7 days.
   - Who it’s for:
     - This tier is perfectly functional for a hobby project, or pre-revenue company (up to 50,000 monthly active users).
-It’s easy to scale up once revenue starts, but it’s also fine to keep at this scale indefinitely.
+It’s easy to scale up once revenue starts, but overall it’s fine to keep at this scale indefinitely.
 - **$20/mo** - Supabase Pro, Vercel Basic
   - Pros:
     - Database backups.